realth000/gitsumu/README.md

 * Easier to use than `dart-define`: Only requires `build_runner`, one command at compile time.
 * Use info like const variables: All info generated are const variables.
+* Only dev dependency: Use as dev dependency.

 ## Usage